rawebone/Wilson/docs/internals.md

 placed farther from the Controller that reacts to it.
-Some sources, such as the excellent "Build APIs You Won't Hate" by Phil Sturgeon suggest that this allows you to easily identify the URL's in your application; I'll accept that this is true to a point, but if you have a well defined names for your resources and controllers, it makes just as much sense to keep it in annotations.
+Some sources, such as the excellent "Build APIs You Won't Hate" by Phil Sturgeon suggest that this allows you to easily identify the URL's in your application; I'll accept that this is true to a point, but if you have well defined names for your resources and controllers, it makes just as much sense to keep it in annotations.